Trump resumes fundraising to build cash lead against Biden

 So far, ads by Trump and his allies attacking Biden have shown little effect in polls, and many have been aimed at animating the president’s base rather than winning over the dwindling pool of undecided voters.

-In a sign that the campaign might be concerned about its prospects, it is also spending aggressively in states he won by wide margins four years ago like Ohio and Iowa.
+In a sign the campaign might be concerned about its prospects, it’s also spending aggressively in states he won by wide margins four years ago like Ohio and Iowa.
 That’s a shift from earlier in the year when the campaign boasted of expanding into Minnesota and New Mexico.

 That includes money he’s spent on national TV buys, an expensive drain of resources that could otherwise be spent targeting battlegrounds that will determine the outcome of the election.
 His campaign also recently spent six figures on Trump ads in the Washington, D.C., cable market.
 While voters in the heavily Democratic area are all but certain to cast ballots against the president, the ad buy had an intended audience — Trump.